1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 Both PTFE tubes have the outer diameter of ~4mm and the inner diameter of ~2mm as they're meant to be used for 1.75mm filament.

-Imho it's recommendable to change the stock tubes and use original Capricorn XS tubes instead.
+*Imho it's recommendable to change the stock tubes and use original Capricorn XS tubes instead.*

 !!! warning "Pay Attention When Installing A New PTFE Tube"

     When installing a new PTFE tube inliner in the heatbreak/hotend, make sure it runs down through the heatbreak to the end of the nozzle and touches it.
     *Pay special attention to make a clean and perpendicular cut at a 90° angle to avoid any small gaps between the nozzle and the end of the tube!*
-    You can use a special cutter that comes in certain sets with a Capricorn XS tube, print one of the many available cutting guides or just cut along the end of the heatbreak, using it as a guide for the knife.
+    You can use a special cutter that comes in certain sets with a Capricorn XS tube, print one of the many available cutting guides or just cut along the end of the heatbreak, using it as a guide for the cutting blade.

 ??? info "Spare Part PTFE Bowden Tube"